 The aging suit is an important way to gain empathy for the physical condition of older people, but it won't tell you how they really feel.
 In my talk I spoke about two aspects of empathy gaining - gaining empathy for the physical condition and gaining empathy for the emotional state.
 Move vs Feel.
 I wouldn’t normally separate them, but often when I look at products, services or programs designed for elderly people, I see some or other aspect overlooked.
 In order to avoid this, you should really spend time with older people - this is the best way to understand how they really feel, not just how they move.

 The good news is that older people like to talk.
-At least this was our experience from a recent challenge we had at the HPI School of Design thinking – to redesign the public restroom experience.
-In this challenge we focused on three groups of people – families with kids in strollers, travellers with luggage and older people using walking aid.
+At least this was our experience from a recent challenge we had at the HPI School of Design thinking - to redesign the public restroom experience.
+In this challenge we focused on three groups of people - families with kids in strollers, travellers with luggage and older people using walking aid (by antonio).
 We found out that the interviews with older people took three times longer than with the others.

 As a design thinker one question that you constantly ask yourself is Why?
 Why older people like to talk to us and spend time with us?
 Are they lonely, have nothing to do or have more stories to tell?
 Well, I let you figure it out for yourself.
 I promise, it’s an exciting journey.